aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 One of the most powerful aspects of modular synthesis is the variety of ways that modules can be connected together.
 You can often send an unusual signal to a module, and that module will still respond.
 However, its also possible to send a signal to a module and for nothing to happen.
-The reason for this is that modules expect certain signal types at their input jacks, and they will interpret the signals they receive according to these expectations.
+The reason for this is that modules expect a certain type of signal at each input jack, and they will interpret signals they receive according to these expectations.

 Take gates and triggers for example.
 What makes a gate a gate and a trigger a trigger?